 - Arrange your personal matters, including a

 will, living will, and nursing preferences.
-Rarely, serious complications of
+In rare cases, serious complications of

 CABG surgery (including death) can happen.
-Therefore, you should plan for this
+So you should plan for this

 possibility and make sure that you have made your end-of-life wishes